swagger-api/swagger-node/docs/quick-start.md

     And, you'll get back the response `Hello, Scott`.

-That's it - You have now created, started and tested your first API project with swagger-node!
+That's it - You have now created, started and tested your first API project with swagger!

 ### <a name="main"></a>Check out the main Node.js app file

 Open <project-root>/app.js in an editor.
 This is the main Node.js app that installs middleware and requires the API framework that you chose when you created your project.

 The middleware modules perform tasks like Swagger specification validation and endpoint routing.
-For more information, see [swagger-node modules and dependencies](./modules.md).
+For more information, see [swagger modules and dependencies](./modules.md).

 ### <a name="openeditor"></a>Open the Swagger editor